RaVeR76/BubbleBobbleBonkers/README.md

 Was using a line of code to clear Game Name input on first bub hit but then I loose the user name variable for th erst of my comedy chat

+Game Name input was responsive until after 991px then it just went small in length.
+I was using the form-group class to set max-width to 30rem.
+Tried a few things but eventually found that if I used the lower div class of input-group to set my max-width then it stayed responsive across all screen sizes.

 ### The Development Journey